 What happens if I need to cancel?

-You will unfortunately lose your £80 deposit if you cancel with more than 2 weeks notice.
-You will lose your full balance if you cancel within 2 weeks of the activity date.
+Unfortunately your £80 deposit is non refundable.
+You will lose your full balance if you cancel within 14 days of the activity date.

 What happens if YOU (Crags Adventures) cancel?

 First of all we would never cancel a session unless absolutely necessary.
 This can happen on a ghyll scramble/canyoning booking due to dangerous water levels.
 As explained on a question further down, this cannot always be predicted in advance.
 This means you may have a wasted trip, which is annoying and disappointing all round.
 We fully refund you all monies paid to us if we cancel a session.
 Whilst it is frustrating if you’ve planned a special birthday trip etc, it’s better than injury or death so please do not think you know better than the instructor with this decision.
 If WE (Crags Adventures) cancel due to illness/vehicle/personal reasons (this has never yet happened) then please understand we will of done our very best to find a replacement instructor/company for you and paid the difference.

 What happens if its raining and/or cold?